SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/custom-questions.md

 * __Picklist Values__ - Values that will display as choices in a picklist field.
 Enter each item on its own line.

 ### Record Lookup Section
-The record lookup section is only to be completed if looking up values from another object and field.
+The record lookup section is only to be completed if looking up values from another object and field and returns the record ID of the selected record.
 * __Lookup Object__ - object that contains the field with the data to be referenced
 * __Lookup Fields__ - fields that you want to show when the registrant searches for an item.
 * __Lookup Where Clause__ - using SOQL statement syntax, you can limit the records available for search in your lookup field.
 The API name of the field should be referenced.
 The WHERE clause follows field expression syntax.
 A fieldExpression is defined as follows: WHERE <fieldAPIName> <comparisonOperator> <value>.
 Valid comparison operators include the following: =, !=, <, <=, >, >=, LIKE, IN, NOT IN, INCLUDES, and EXCLUDES.